Rated Excellent 4.8 out of 5

 Step 5.
 Confirmation and Precarious Residence Certificate

-Upon meeting the requirements, you will get an email confirming approval along with the Certificate of Precarious Residence.
+Upon meeting the requirements, you will get an email confirming approval along with the Certificate of Precarious (“Precaria”) Residence.
 This document grants temporary authorization to reside in Argentina during the full residency application processing.

 Step 6.
 Schedule Face-to-Face Appointment